webrecorder/browsertrix-crawler/docs/docs/user-guide/crawl-scope.md

 For example, this is most useful when crawling with a `host` or `prefix` scope, but also wanting to include 'one extra hop' — any link to external pages beyond the current host — but not following any of the links on those pages.
 This is possible with the `extraHops` setting, which defaults to 0, but can be set to a higher value N (usually 1) to go beyond the current scope.

 The `--extraHops` setting can be set globally or per seed to allow expanding the current inclusion scope N 'hops' beyond the configured scope.
 Note that this mechanism only expands the inclusion scope, and any exclusion rules are still applied.
 If a URL is to be excluded via the exclusion rules, that will take precedence over the `--extraHops`.

+## URL Normalization

+The crawler applies 'URL normalization' rules in a few places, 'normalizing' the URL to a slightly different format to treat similar URLs as the same and ignore insignificant differences.

+- For `prefix`, `host` and `domain` scope types, the `www<optional number>.` prefix and `http` or `https` schemes are ignored.
+For example, given a seed with `prefix` scope of `http://example.com/path/`, URLs starting with `https://example.com/path/` and `https://www.example.com/path/` will also be included.

+- For seed pages that redirect, the default behavior is to also apply the same normalization, but see [#seed-redirects](below) for more details.

+- For all pages, the query arguments are sorted, so that URL `https://example.com/query?A=1&B=2` and `https://example.com/query?B=2&A=1` are considered the same URL and crawled only once.

 ## Seed Redirects